 Representative cases include successfully petitioning the Indiana Court of Appeals to reverse a punitive damages award against a business owner, and successful defense of a home repair contractor against a breach of contract lawsuit.
 He also has helped numerous clients amicably resolve contentious disputes, saving their businesses significant time and money.

-After earning his law degree, Justin served as a judicial clerk for the Honorable L. Mark Bailey at the Court of Appeals of Indiana, where he polished his legal research and writing skills and gained a unique perspective on litigation as viewed through the lens of appellate practice.
+After earning his law degree, Justin served as a judicial clerk for the Honorable L. Mark Bailey at the Court of Appeals of Indiana.
 Before beginning his legal career, Justin grew up in Vermont, and was a professional musician with experience performing around the globe, including for Princess Cruises, Disneyland, and Walt Disney World.